Laulen/Laulen.github.io/index.md

   Attended School of Computer Science and Technology at UCAS Yanqi Lake Campus

 - **[09/2021]**
-  Admitted to UCAS Computer Application program via recommendation (GPA 92.27)
+  Admitted to UCAS Computer Application program via recommendation (average score of 92.27 and the top grade in my undergraduate thesis)

 <!--